 Residents work and train in our internal medicine clinic and in St. Mary's of Michigan and Covenant HealthCare hospitals.
-They also will have access to state-of-the-art classrooms, library and simulation center when a new CMU College of Medicine educational building is complete in May 2015.
+They also will have access to state-of-the-art classrooms, library and simulation center in our new CMU College of Medicine educational building.

 Our internal medicine residency program emphasizes an academic approach through a varied and education program that includes:

 Simulated procedural training in heart lines, central lines, stress-crisis management scenarios and much more.

 Formal courses for Advanced Cardiac Life Support (ACLS) and Fundamental Critical Care Support (FCCS).

 A quality didactic program